 EMC 101

 Electromagnetic Compatibility (EMC) refers to the ability of electronic devices to operate in their environment without emitting intolerable electromagnetic disturbances or being unduly affected by external interference.
 EMC encompasses two main aspects: emissions, which are the disturbances a device generates, and immunity, which is a device’s tolerance to external disturbances.
 Regulatory compliance ensures devices coexist without mutual interference, essential in environments dense with electronic equipment.
+This guide demystifies EMC and EMI/RFI, equipping you with foundational knowledge to make informed decisions about EMC testing technologies and certification processes.

 Topic overview